-Cholestasis is the decrease in bile flow due to impaired bile production and release by the liver.
-This is a liver issue rather than a gallbladder one.
-That said, it can also possibly be due to the obstruction of bile ducts which prevents normal bile flow.
+Cholestasis decreases bile flow due to the liver’s impaired bile production and release, making it more of a liver issue rather than a gallbladder concern.
+It can also possibly be due to the obstruction of bile ducts which prevents normal bile flow.
 Cholestasis per se can be brought about by a variety of things.

 At the bile duct level:

 - primary biliary cirrhosis

 At the liver cell:

 Some hereditary conditions also cause cholestasis.
 These preexisting conditions may increase the likelihood of individual developing cholestasis of pregnancy.

 The exact cause of intense and uncontrollable itching among gallbladder and liver patients is unknown.
 Pruritus in cholestasis is said to be fluctuating, intermittent, and often triggered or made worse by food allergens.

 Accumulation of bile acids in the tissues of cholestasis patients

 According to some skin tests among volunteers, bile acids elicit a local itch when injected into the skin.
 It is therefore hypothesized that bile salts directly affect the nerves under the skin and influence the release of histamine and proteases.
 All of these may subsequently cause itching.
 This is also why antihistamines are said to reduce the itchy feeling among patients effectively.
 Histamine, incidentally, is also released in the presence of food allergens.